The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 I’m a fan of the toe-cap, which is why I went with the Captain.
-It lends a little more structure to the tip of the shoe and can help prevent “leather-sagging” in the front.
+It lends a little more structure to the toe box and can help prevent “leather-sagging” in the front.
 However, a toe-cap can make your feet look a little shorter than they are.
 If you have small feet and don’t want to accentuate them, the President might be a better style for you.

 Spoiler alert: the Thursday Captain made the top of my best boots for men list.
 And that’s after reviewing over 100 boots.

 The most popular service boots have a similar look, but they vary in price and materials.
-Thursday Boots is the least expensive of those mentioned above, and the cost savings is found in the rubber sole and the Mexico-based manufacturing.
+Thursday Boot Company is the least expensive of those mentioned above, and the cost savings are found in the rubber sole and the Mexico-based manufacturing.

-If US based manufacturing is a necessity for you, I recommend looking at Thursday’s Vanguard.
+If you love the look of the Captain, but USA based manufacturing is a necessity for you, I recommend the Thursday’s Vanguard.

 The Thursday Captain is an excellent deal.
 Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after five years of wear.
 When (if?) these ever wear out, I’ll be getting them again.

 The old beat up boots are in Thursday’s Brown leather.
-The newer, nicer looking Captains are in the Rugged and Resilient Arizona Adobe colorway.
+The newer, nicer looking Captains are in the Rugged and Resilient Arizona Adobe leather.

-And toward the bottom of the review, you can see what I think about the Storm King version of the Captain.
+And toward the bottom of the review, you can see what I think about the Storm King version of the Captain boot.

 First Impression